 Nothing is quite as fun as an organic transition of Bubbles into Subway Tile.
 We call them Bubble rivers because of their flowing effect.
 Go simple with one color, or create a rainbow of glazes for a brilliant design.Read all about this project with our blog "Cocoon Salon's Bubbly Statement Backsplash"

-Add interest to your backsplash by custom-cutting Regular Hexagons into our Large Hexagons.
+Add interest to your backsplash by custom-cutting Small Hexagons into our Large Hexagons.
 This futuristic look is perfect for a modern home or for someone looking to make a statement with their tile.

 7. Moroccan Fish Scale Niche + Subway Tile

 Sometimes the simplest contrasts make the biggest impacts.
 We encourage all of our clients to consider the possibility of adding a niche to their shower.
 Using a contrasting shape in your niche brings a stylish and curated aesthetic that will radiate throughout your entire bathroom.
 This is also a great way to integrate our pricier shapes that you love but may not be in budget.
 Most niches only require 2.5 sq. ft. of tile.

 Get more shower niche ideas with our blog "How to Plan for Your Bathroom Niche"

 The post 7 Modern Ways to Mix and Match Tile Shapes appeared first on Artisan Tile Company: Handmade Ceramic Tiles by Mercury Mosaics.